 When do we worry that a cold may be more than just a cold?
 If you find that your child is not getting better with their cold after a few days, has a high fever, persistent cough or wheezing, difficulty breathing, or you are just concerned, then speak to your child’s doctor who will probably want to see your child and make sure they don’t have an infection that might require a prescription antibiotic, or a form of asthma that will require other prescription medications.
 And if you want to prevent a cold, the name of the game is not over the counter cough and cold medicines, but good hand washing and avoiding exposure to second hand smoke.

 Hopefully, tips like this will help tell you what is and is snot recommended when it comes to treating your child’s cold without those over-the-counter decongestants.

-Lewis First, M.D., is chief of Pediatrics at The University of Vermont Children’s Hospital at the University of Vermont Medical Center and chair of the Department of Pediatrics at the University of Vermont College of Medicine.
+Lewis First, M.D., is chief of Pediatrics at The University of Vermont Children’s Hospital at the University of Vermont Medical Center and chair of the Department of Pediatrics at the Larner College of Medicine at UVM.
 You can also catch “First with Kids” weekly on WOKO 98.9FM and WPTZ Channel 5, or visit the First with Kids video archives.